ktopouzi/filmio/README.md

 This component displayes the `Movie` data in the coresponding view.
 It takes advantage of the dynamic route and display every movie, given a valid ID.
 You can actually replace the Id of the path `/movies/id` with any valid one and filmio will fetch the movie data for you!
 **Try `557` for some web and strings 😊**

+### Search
+The search component utilizes the rest compontes of the app and let you search for every movie you query.

 ## Project setup